Join us live and in person at these locations!

 Live events will take place at Pratt Fine Art Center – a hub for community printmaking in the Central District in Seattle.
 These events will be sponsored in part by Seattle Print Arts, a dynamic member-run organization working to promote print arts and community.
 The satellite conference events will center around a live panel diving into the underfunding and underrepresentation for the Latine/x community in Seattle.

-In addition to a panel, we will have a poetry reading, print portfolio display and host a social gathering all at Pratt Fine Art Center’s print studio.
+In addition to a panel, open print portfolio where SPA members can share their work and host a social gathering all at Pratt Fine Art Center’s print studio.
 There will be multiple educational and academic organizations providing recorded content in conjunction with gallery shows and open studios during that weekend.

 Capacity is 100 people.